JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 When my dad grabbed the handset I looked for a copy of the yellow pages and brought it to my room.

 I flipped through top the electronics section, then the computer section and started to look through the listings.
-I was looking for some kind of official Atari repair place and soon I found one: They were located on the Upper West Side—which was another planet compared to the ass end of Brooklyn I lived in—butv they seemed legit.
+I was looking for some kind of official Atari repair place and soon I found one: They were located on the Upper West Side—which was another planet compared to the ass end of Brooklyn I lived in—but they seemed legit.

 I wrote down their phone number and address and showed it to my dad after he got off the phone with my brother.